The three stones for this moon — ready when you are:

 That's the energy this moon carries.
 Not shock.
 Recognition.

-Other traditional names for July's full moon include the Thunder Moon (Western Abenaki, for the storms of midsummer), the Raspberry Moon (Algonquin and Ojibwe), and the Halfway Summer Moon (Anishinaabe) — a reminder that we are at the midpoint, with the warmth behind us and the harvest still ahead.
+Other traditional names for July's full moon include the Thunder Moon (Western Abenaki, for the storms of midsummer), the Raspberry Moon (Algonquin and Ojibwe), and the Halfway Summer Moon (Anishinaabe) — a reminder that we're at the midpoint, with the warmth behind us and the harvest still ahead.

-The Buck Moon rises July 29 — the night to name what's been quietly growing.
+The Buck Moon rises in July — the night to name what's been quietly growing.

 Full Moon in Aquarius: The Leo–Aquarius Axis

 Every full moon sits in the sign opposite the Sun.
-The Sun is in Leo right now — bold, visible, radiantly personal.
+In late July the Sun is in Leo — bold, visible, radiantly personal.
 And so the full moon rises in Aquarius: its mirror, its counterweight, its necessary other half.

 Leo says: I am.